Your Insurance Policy

 Questions / Inquiries

-Please contact the International Advisors located in the Students Learning Commons for an questions or assistance with the International Medical Plan.
+Please contact the International Advisors located in the International Student and Study Abroad Centre.

 Your prescription to health & saving money starts with the CBU International Medical Plan.